BrianNguyen0116/ByteSized/README.md

 ### Instructions:
 If you're using an IDE, you are able to run the main class that is src/guiMain/Main.java.
 The dependencies are all covered by the project so there should be no error compiling.

 If you're not using an IDE, there is an executable jar file in the front-most directory capable of running the program.
+It is named ByteSized.jar.